 Social identity and self‐categorization theories state that a strong organizational identification is associated with low turnover intentions.
 Employees think and act on behalf of the group they belong to because this group membership adds to their social identity, which partly determines one’s self‐esteem.

 This helps explain why 62% of employees with one to five work friends said they would reject a job offer; that increases to 70 percent for those with six or more friends at work.
-The tighter bond an employee has with their colleagues the less likely they are to jump ship.
+The tighter bond an employee has with their colleagues, the less likely they are to jump ship.

 A well-aligned mentoring program increases employee retention by creating tighter bonds among seasoned employees and junior team members.
-With a new era of modern mentoring and advancements in mentoring software come a multitude of great opportunities to increase employee retention through mentorship.
+With a new era of modern mentoring and advancements in mentoring software comes a multitude of great opportunities to increase employee retention through mentorship.

 Many organizations today are offering open mentoring programs to help foster a mentoring culture.
 This lets employees know they are being invested in and supported.
 These programs are often available to all employees at the organization.
 This has been especially popular at organizations with lots of millennial employees, and rightly so; a 2016 study by Deloitte concluded that millennials planning to stay with their current employer for at least five years were twice as likely to have a mentor than not.